rackerlabs/technical-blog/_posts/2020-06-19-use-the-sap-hybris-cache-to-improve-application-performance.md

 date: 2020-06-19 00:01
 comments: true
 author: Sanjiv Kumar
-bio: “Sanjiv is an Application Support Architect who is responsible for onboarding  clients with regard to implementation and operations of the eCommerce platform.”
 published: true
+bio: "Sanjiv is an Application Support Architect who is responsible for onboarding  clients with regard to implementation and operations of the eCommerce platform."
 authorIsRacker: true
 categories:
     - General